-Above: A corner detail in my bathroom with a Cotton Woven Bath Rug in Silver Sage from Restoration Hardware; $34 to $169, depending on size.
+Above: A corner detail in my bathroom with a Cotton Woven Bath Rug from Restoration Hardware; $28 to $169, depending on size.

-Above: The painted plywood floors in my bathrooms all have a Silver Sage trim.
+Above: The painted plywood floors in my bathrooms all have a Restoration Hardware paint Silver Sage trim.

-Above: Short term solution?
-Maybe not in my case.
-My hard-to-please mother visited this summer and proclaimed that our bathroom floors were genius.
-I might just quit while I'm ahead.
+Above: Short-term solution?
+Maybe not in our case.
+My hard-to-please mother visited last summer and proclaimed that our bathroom floors were genius.
+We might just quit while we’re ahead.

 Obsessed with white wood floors?
-See Scandi Whitewashed Floors: Before and After to see the lengths Izabella went to for hers.
+Go to Scandi Whitewashed Floors: Before and After to see the lengths Izabella went to for hers.